 If you have thought at all about estate planning, congratulations!
 You have already saved your family lots of hassle and expense.
 If you have set up a living trust, even better; you are very well prepared.
 However, even the best-laid plans sometimes change.
 When this happens, you might find yourself in the position of restating a trust.

 As every well-prepared person knows, life is full of unexpected changes.
 You might find yourself with more assets, or maybe even more family members than you originally accounted for when you set up the trust.
+Your minor children may now be grown and you have new grandchildren.
 Restating a trust is the easiest way to make changes to your existing trust, and a legal document assistant (LDA) can help you with this and other estate planning documents.

 What is Restating a Trust?